Content Security Policy (CSP)

 Introduction

-Content Security Policy nonce configuration
+Content Security Policy nonce setup

-Defining nonce in Content Security Policy settings
+Define a nonce in Content Security Policy settings

 script-src <your-sources> 'nonce-INSERT_VALID_NONCE_VALUE';

-Adding nonce to container code
+Add the nonce to the container code

 <script type="text/javascript" nonce="INSERT_VALID_NONCE_VALUE">